⚠️ This site is under active development. Some content may be incomplete or contain inaccuracies.

 How to Get an is-a.dev Subdomain and Use It with Vercel

 If you want a free, developer-friendly domain for your projects, is-a.dev is one of the best choices.
-It integrates well with modern hosting platforms like Vercel, costs nothing, and is maintained by an active open-source community.
+It integrates seamlessly with modern hosting platforms like Vercel, costs nothing, and is maintained by an active open-source community.
+This guide will walk you through the entire process from registration to deployment.

 In this guide, you’ll learn exactly how to: